Datalore-ai/thesius-localgen-cli/README.md

+# Oqura.ai - Local dataset generator

 ## Overview

-thesius-localgen-cli is a terminal tool for generating structured datasets from local files like PDFs, Word docs, images, and text.
+Oqura's local-datagen-cli is a terminal tool for generating structured datasets from local files like PDFs, Word docs, images, and text.
 You upload a file and describe the kind of dataset you want.
 It extracts the content, uses semantic search to understand and gather relevant context, applies your instructions through a generated schema, and outputs clean, structured data.
 Perfect for converting raw or unstructured local documents into ready-to-use datasets for training, analysis, or experimentation, all without manual formatting.

 ## How It Works